andreykaere/ixwindow/README.md

 - `xdo` (can be replaced with `xdotool`)
 - `imagemagick` (for converting `.png` icons to `.jpg`)
 - `g++` (for compiling `polybar-xwindow-icon`)
+- `openvc` (for debian-based systems you can install it by running `sudo apt install libopencv-dev")

 ## Installation